pvbestinfoo/Atari_8-Bit_Rom_Image_File_Explorer/README.md

 The disassembly routine has been improved, notably as follows:
 - Make the difference on memory equate name when Writing or Reading OS chip address
-- Manage the disassembly stop at the end of memory or at the end address: ARIFE will display _"!End of data or max address reached!"_
+- Manage the disassembly stop at the end of memory or at the end address: ARIFE Tool will display _"!End of data or max address reached!"_
 - Validation of the disassembly blocs with a recursive function
 - Accept relative jump instruction only on certain conditions (like BNE+BEQ, CLC+BCC, LDA#$00+BEQ)
 - Cancel (invalidate) jump on a target address that points to an invalid instruction